knative/docs/docs/serving/app-security/security-guard-quickstart.md

 * Move from auto learning to manual micro-rules management after the initial learning period
 * Block requests/responses when they do not conform to the micro-rules

-For more information or for troubleshooting help, see the #security channel.
+For more information or for troubleshooting help, see the [#security](https://knative.slack.com/archives/CBYV1E0TG) channel in Knative Slack.